-Malta launched Direct citizenship by investment program through exceptional naturalisation in 2021.
+Malta launched Residency to citizenship by investment program through exceptional naturalisation in 2021.
 It is purely a donation program to the government.
 The biggest advantage is it is highly respected programs confers direct EU citizenship after one year.
 Malta is part of commonwealth, EU member state and also member of schengen area.
 Malta employs thorough background checks only highly respected candidates passing all checks are admitted into the program.

 - Donation 1 – 750,000 euros (citizenship after 1 year)